Air Show

 Skip Stewart in the Pitts Muscle Biplane “Prometheus”

-Returning to Battle Creek for the first time in almost 10 years is the extremely thrilling talents of Skip Stewart in his highly-modified Pitts S2S known as “Prometheus”.
+Returning to Battle Creek is the extremely thrilling talents of Skip Stewart in his highly-modified Pitts S2S known as “Prometheus”.

 Like a streak of blazing lightning from an ominous sky, air show performer Skip Stewart blasts into view in a high-flying aerobatic symphony.
 You won’t get thunder after that lightning, but you will hear an ear-splitting roar that will shake the ground as thousands of fans cheer their lungs to pieces.
 PROMETHEUS brings the flaming fury of Skip’s gyroscopic and brain-melting maneuvers.
 A modified Pitts S2S, PROMETHEUS is going to be the reason your throat hurts from cheering the day after the show.